jamescl604/MSCognitiveSpeechForVoiceAttack/Readme.md

 #### Is this free?
 Are there any costs?
 - The plug-in is completely free to use.
 - Voice Attack has a free and a paid option ([details](https://voiceattack.com/purchase.aspx)) Paid is typically only $10 USD.
 - Cognitive Services supports 5 million characters for standard voices and 0.5 million characters for neural voices in the **free tier**.
-This should be plenty for most people especially with the way the plug-in caches speech for text phrases it's previously done.
+This should be plenty for most people especially with the way the plug-in caches speech for phrases it's already processed.
 [More details can be found here](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/)

 #### Are you tracking usage or anything else with the plug-in?
 No.  Anything you run through plug-in is only seen by Cognitive Services (for the text-to-speech operation) and that is within the bounds of your own account.